Term structure modelling with overnight rates beyond stochastic continuity: Hedging in the presence of stochastic discontinuities

 from which \eqref{eq:LRM_caplet_d} follows due to the independence of the random variables $\{\xi_i,i=1,\ldots,M\}$ from the Brownian motion $W$.
 Finally, it remains to verify that $\sup_{t\in[0,S]}\widehat{H}_t\in L^2(Q)$ and $\zeta^L\in\Theta$.
 The first property can be shown to hold since $\widehat{H}_t\leq P(t,S)$ for all $t\in[0,S]$ and by means of standard estimates together with an application of Doob's maximal inequality.
 The fact that $\zeta^L\in\Theta$ follows by noting that the integral $E[\int_0^S(\zeta^H_u)^2d\langle M\rangle_u]$ can be reduced to the integration of continuous functions on the compact domain $[0,S]$ and that the function $h$ in \eqref{eq:future_dyn} is assumed to be bounded. \end{proof}

-\begin{remark} We mention that, in the context of a Vasi\v cek-type model, \cite{rutkowski2021pricing} derive an explicit replication strategy for a SOFR caplet based on SOFR futures.
+\begin{remark} In the context of a Vasi\v cek-type model, \cite{rutkowski2021pricing} derive an explicit replication strategy for a SOFR caplet based on SOFR futures.
 This is possible since their model is driven by a single source of randomness represented by a standard Brownian motion.
-In contrast, in our setting the presence of unpredictable jumps at fixed times does not allow for perfect replication, thereby justifying the use of local risk-minimization. \end{remark}
+In contrast, in our setting the presence of jumps at predetermined dates does not allow for perfect replication, thereby justifying the use of local risk-minimization. \end{remark}

 \begin{appendix}